Romani people: Modern history

-Roma began emigrating to North America in colonial times, with small groups recorded in Virginia and French Louisiana.
-Larger-scale Roma emigration to the United States began in the 1860s, with Romanichal groups from Great Britain.
+Roma began emigrating to colonial North America, with small groups recorded in Virginia and French Louisiana.
+Larger-scale Roma emigration began in the 1860s, with Romanichal groups from Great Britain.
 The most significant number immigrated in the early 20th century, mainly from the Vlax group of Kalderash.
-Many Roma also settled in South America.
+Many Roma settled in South America.

+The flag of Kosovo, adopted on February 17, 2008, includes one white star (of six) that symbolizes the Romani people, alongside Albanians, Serbs, Bosniaks, Turks, and Gorani.